Viva Rapid Transit: Fares and payment

-Viva services are part of the YRT system and hence are covered by the same fare structure as conventional bus routes.
+Viva services are covered by the same fare structure as conventional YRT bus routes.
 This means riders can transfer between Viva and regular YRT services without paying an additional fare.
 Riders can also transfer from TTC buses operating in York Region, assuming that they have paid the YRT fare when boarding the TTC bus (when in York Region) or exiting the TTC bus (when travelling to York Region from Toronto) as well as Brampton Transit's bus rapid transit counterpart, Züm.
-Additionally, Presto card customers who pay single Viva bus fares using their stored card balance are eligible to transfer to or from GO Transit services at discounted co-fare rates through the "Ride to GO" program.
+Additionally, Presto card and contactless credit and debit card paying customers who pay single Viva bus fares using their stored card balance are eligible to transfer to or from GO Transit services at discounted co-fare rates through the "Ride to GO" program.

 To reduce time spent boarding passengers, Viva routes employ a proof-of-payment fare system.
 Drivers do not handle fare collection, and riders must purchase their single-ride tickets from "oneRide" ticket machines, available at all Vivastations and terminals, before boarding.
 The machines accept exact cash fares (coins only, no change provided) and credit and debit cards.
 Single-ride fares are valid for two hours after purchase on bus routes operated by YRT, Brampton Transit, as well as TTC-operated bus routes operating in York Region.
-In July 2011, the Presto card was launched in York Region, providing another payment method: riders can tap their Presto card on the Presto machine located beside the ticket vending machines prior to boarding Viva buses.
+In July 2011, the Presto card was launched in York Region, providing another payment method: riders can tap their Presto card – or, since May 2023, a contactless credit or debit card – on the Presto machine located beside the ticket vending machines prior to boarding Viva buses.
 In July 2017, the mobile YRT Pay app was also launched.
 Fares are valid for unlimited travel within two hours after purchase.
 YRT special constables occasionally board buses to check if passengers have paid their fares and are travelling within the two-hour time window, which, even if expiring while on board a vehicle, can result in a fine.